siegerts/xiegerts.com/content/post/show-current-aws-amplify-environment/index.md

 {{< note >}}

-This post is part of an ongoing series focused on tips, tricks, and hidden gems when building fullstack serverless apps with [AWS Amplify](https://docs.amplify.aws/).
+This post is part of an ongoing [series](/series/100-days-of-aws-amplify/) focused on tips and tricks when building fullstack serverless apps with [AWS Amplify](https://docs.amplify.aws/).

 {{< /note >}}